themeblvd/tweeple/readme.txt

 For all you fellow tweeple, this is the plugin for you.
 Sure, there are tons of Twitter WordPress plugins already out there, but Tweeple gives you a more [ThemeBlvd](http://themeblvd.com)-ish approach to things.

-*NOTE: This plugin does NOT require a theme with Theme Blvd framework.
+*Note: This plugin does NOT require a theme with Theme Blvd framework.
 This is a plugin for all tweeple!*

 = How it works =

-**Authentication**: After setting up your credentials with Twitter API ([see FAQ](http://wordpress.org/plugins/tweeple/faq/)), you can utilize Tweeple to pull from Twitter API for your WordPress website.
+**Authentication**: After setting up your credentials with Twitter API -- [see FAQ](http://wordpress.org/plugins/tweeple/faq/) -- you can utilize Tweeple to pull from Twitter API for your WordPress website.

-**Twitter Feeds**: You can setup as many Twitter Feeds on your site as you want, and they're all manged from one location at *WP Admin > Tools > Tweeple*.
+**Twitter Feeds**: You can setup as many Twitter Feeds on your site as you want, and manage them all from one location at *WP Admin > Tools > Tweeple*.
 A Twitter feed can be configured to pull a Twitter user's public timeline, public list, favorite tweets, or a custom search term, phrase, or hashtag.

-**Implmentation**: You can display any of your Twitter feeds on your website via the "Tweeple Twitter Feed" widget or the `[tweeple_feed]` shortcode.
-[See Usage Instructions](http://wordpress.org/plugins/tweeple/installation/).
+**Implmentation**: You can display any of your Twitter feeds on your website via the "Tweeple Twitter Feed" widget or the `[tweeple_feed]` shortcode. -- [See Usage Instructions](http://wordpress.org/plugins/tweeple/installation/).

 = Contributing =